Gail (Goodrich) deBeaumont v. Mark D. Goodrich

 Just two years ago, we reversed and remanded a trial court‘s decision on a petition to modify custody for failure to show “sufficient deference to the [custodial] mother‘s decision to relocate.”
 Lane, 158 Vt. at 491, 614 A.2d at 787.
 In Lane, the father moved to modify custody when the mother announced her intent to attend law school in Iowa.
 Because the mother stated that custody was her first priority, the trial court did not modify custody.
 Instead, opining that the mother could just as well attend law school closer to home, the court conditioned the mother‘s right to retain custody on her remaining within a certain distance of the father‘s home.
 The order essentially enforced the status quo to preserve the father‘s visitation schedule.
 The court‘s rationale rested on its conclusion that it was not in the best interests of the children to move to Iowa because of the adjustment demands of a new community, the mother‘s busy schedule and what the trial court viewed as a deteriorating relationship between the children and their father.

 Despite our own well-established appellate standard of review, that we will not substitute our own judgment for that of the trial court on custody and modifications of custody, Myott v.
 Myott, 149 Vt.
-573, 578, 547 A.2d 1336, 1339 (1988), we reversed because we could not "condone a process that substitutes the judgment of a court for that of the custodial parent merely because the court would have done something different if it had been the parent."
+573, 578, 547 A.2d 1336, 1339 (1988), we reversed because we could not “condone a process that substitutes the judgment of a court for that of the custodial parent merely because the court would have done something different if it had been the parent.”
 Lane, 158 Vt. at 495, 614 A.2d at 789.
-In other words, when a parent has sole physical and legal rights and responsibilities, Lane teaches that it is the custodial parent who is entrusted to make decisions regarding where the family will live.
-Lane was supported by the Legislature's determination that a parent's rights and responsibilities include those "related to a child's physical living arrangements, parent child contact, education, medical and dental care, religion, travel and any other matter involving a child's welfare and upbringing."
-15 V.S.A. § 664(1).
-See Bancroft v.
-Bancroft, 154 Vt.
-442, 448, 578 A.2d 114, 118 (1990) (when custody is not joint, "it is in the children's best interest for one parent to have ultimate responsibility for directing their lives").
+In other words, when a parent has sole physical and

-The Lane decision expressed sound reasons for deference to the custodial parent's decision to move.
-It obviates reconsideration *853 of the custody issue, it maintains the children in the family unit to which they have belonged since custody was initially decided, it minimizes judicial interference with family decisions, and it places the decision with the person best able to consider the child's needsthe custodial parent.
+The Lane decision expressed sound reasons for deference to the custodial parent‘s decision to move.
+It obviates reconsideration of the custody issue, it maintains the children in the family unit to which they have belonged since custody was initially decided, it minimizes judicial interference with family decisions, and it places the decision with the person best able to consider the child‘s needs—the custodial parent.
 Lane, 158 Vt. at 495, 614 A.2d at 789.

 As we recognized in Lane,

 [a]fter dissolution of a marriage, a new family unit, consisting of the custodial parent and children, is created.
-Allowing the new family to flourish is in itself conducive to the best interests of the children involved....
-An appraisal of the custodian's decision to relocate should take into account both the family's needs in the short term and the family's benefit in the more distant future.
+Allowing the new family to flourish is in itself conducive to the best interests of the children involved. . . .
+An appraisal of the custodian‘s decision to relocate should take into account both the family‘s needs in the short term and the family‘s benefit in the more distant future.

 Id. at 498, 614 A.2d at 791 (citations omitted).
 Thus, preserving the location of the family in the name of stability should not necessarily be the ultimate goal of the family court.

-In view of the interests that are implicated, and the fact that a change in custody, not location, involves a "violent dislocation," Kilduff v.
+In view of the interests that are implicated, and the fact that a change in custody, not location, involves a “violent dislocation,” Kilduff v.
 Willey, 150 Vt.
-552, 555, 554 A.2d 677, 680 (1988), the Lane standard for modifying custody when the custodial parent is relocating is high. "[T]he noncustodial parent must prove that the children's best interests would be so undermined by a relocation with the custodial parent that a transfer of custody is necessary."
+552, 555, 554 A.2d 677, 680 (1988), the Lane standard for modifying custody when the custodial parent is relocating is high. “[T]he noncustodial parent must prove that the children‘s best interests would be so undermined by a relocation with the custodial parent that a transfer of custody is necessary.”
 Lane, 158 Vt. at 499, 614 A.2d at 792.
 It is true, as the majority emphasizes, that the best interests of the children is the overriding standard in custody decisions, but the majority fails to recognize that Lane was intended to provide guidance for consideration of the best interests of children in relocation circumstances, and that a best interests determination should not be grounded on the disruption inherent in any relocation.
-Today's decision trivializes Lane, rejects the sound public policy on which it was based, and provides zero predictability to litigants and lawyers about what to expect from the family court if custodial parents want to make new lives for themselves in a location other than that of the marriage.

 Here, the majority uses the abuse of discretion standard to uphold exactly the kind of family court interference with lifestyle decisions that we condemned in Lane as an abuse of discretion.
 Although the majority gives lip service to the significant burden that a parent moving for modification of custody must meet, in fact, no burden was imposed at all.
-Rather, the mother was impliedly labeled a wrongdoer because relocation meant she was abandoning a "co-parenting agreement."
-The majority then upholds the view of the family court that because co-parenting was in the best interests of the children, the mother's actions in withdrawing from that arrangement were, per se, not in their best interests.
-Thus, it was the custodial parent who was required to justify her retention of custody, while the noncustodial parent was required to do no more than show that moving to another state would be disruptive to the children's lives.
+Rather, the mother was impliedly labeled a wrongdoer because relocating meant she was abandoning a “co-parenting agreement.”
+The majority then upholds the view of the family court that because co-parenting was in the best interests of the children, the mother‘s actions in withdrawing from that arrangement were, per se, not in their best interests.
+Thus, it was the custodial parent who was required to justify her retention of custody, while the noncustodial parent was required to do no more than show that moving to another state would be disruptive to the children‘s lives.

 II.